The two-year quest to rebrand Ikea for the digital age

-Ikea has had the same, instantly recognizable logo since the 1960s, with big blue block letters nestled inside a yellow oval which sits inside a blue box.
+Ikea has had the same instantly recognizable logo since the 1960s, with big blue block letters nestled inside a yellow oval that sits inside a blue box.
 But today, Ikea is announcing a change designed to help the company communicate more effectively as it scales up its digital presence.

 This new logo system, called Fönster, which is Swedish for “window,” maintains the lettering and iconic oval inside a rectangle form of the Ikea logo but abandons its color scheme.
 Instead, an all-white version of the logo sits on top of any video or photo, and the ovular shape becomes a “window” into the image behind it.
-The new logo can be used to visually highlight a design feature of Ikea’s furniture, acting almost like a magnifying glass to direct people’s attention, whether in one of its new, small-format urban stores or in one of its new apps.
+The new logo can be used to visually highlight a design feature of Ikea’s furniture, acting almost like a magnifying glass to direct people’s attention, whether in one of its new small-format urban stores or in one of its new apps.

 The shift is subtle by design; because Ikea is so large and its logo is so well known, a radical change in branding would work against the aim of strengthening the company’s online brand.
 Instead, the company opted for the window design because it’s flexible enough to function across every digital platform Ikea uses to reach consumers, and could adapt to any future image-based platforms as well.

-The dynamic logo was designed by the creative agency 72andSunny Amsterdam, which wanted to create a flexible tool to help people connect more emotionally with the brand online by underlaying photography and videos of people assembling and using Ikea products beneath the new, all-white logo.
+The dynamic logo was designed by the creative agency 72andSunny Amsterdam, which wanted to create a flexible tool to help people connect more emotionally with the brand online by underlaying photography and videos of people assembling and using Ikea products beneath the new all-white logo.
 While it’s a clever branding update, the design also points to a broader shift at Ikea, which is shaking up its entire business model.

 In Ikea’s 2017 to 2018 financial year, 957 million people visited Ikea’s 422 stores around the world.
 But 2.5 billion people visited its website.
-Ikea is adapting to the age of e-commerce by launching host of experimental apps that utilize AR and VR to help people shop virtually, and debuting smaller urban stores that act only as showrooms where shoppers order everything online (the first one just opened in Manhattan).
+Ikea is adapting to the age of e-commerce by launching a host of experimental apps that utilize AR and VR to help people shop virtually, and debuting smaller urban stores that act only as showrooms where shoppers order everything online (the first one just opened in Manhattan).

-It’s part of the company’s transition away from big box stores and the traditional Ikea shopping experience, which in many ways feels outdated for younger urbanites looking to buy furniture: Ikea stores are usually located in suburbs and require a car to access and take home the products you buy.
+It’s part of the company’s transition away from big-box stores and the traditional Ikea shopping experience, which in many ways feels outdated for younger urbanites looking to buy furniture: Ikea stores are usually located in suburbs and require a car to access and take home the products you buy.
 Still, the company has a long way to go, with shipping prices that may be too high for people used to the free convenience of Amazon Prime.

 “Many people meet Ikea only through their phones,” says Åsa Nordin, the identity and symbols leader at Inter Ikea Systems, the company that oversees Ikea franchises and trademarks.
-“Not everyone is going to our big boxes, which are a strong identity for Ikea…how people meet brands is much more dependent on how we appear in a digital space.”
+“Not everyone is going to our big boxes, which are a strong identity for Ikea . . . how people meet brands is much more dependent on how we appear in a digital space.”

 The design process took two years, and is the direct result of feedback from Ikea stores around the world, Nordin says.
-She learned that franchise owners find that while an Ikea big box store delivers a branded experience unlike any other, that wasn’t the case online.
+She learned that franchise owners find that while an Ikea big-box store delivers a branded experience unlike any other, that wasn’t the case online.
 “We could see a clear need to have much stronger brand recognition and also [express] our brand personality in a stronger way,” she says.

 The Fönster logo is part of this larger move to support Ikea stores digitally.
 The first step in the branding refresh was to subtly revise the blue-and-yellow logo itself so that it would be legible on small screens, a change that the company debuted earlier this year, as Co.Design reported.
 The Fönster takes that idea to its logical conclusion by creating a digitally native version of the logo that can morph to fit whatever digital scenario might arise.